166th Rifle Division: Second formation

-Fought at Kursk and in Kurland.
 With 6th Guards Army of the Kurland Group (Leningrad Front) May 1945.

 The division was stationed at Alytus.
 After the war, it appears to have been disbanded while serving with the 2nd Guards Rifle Corps, 6th Guards Army, Baltic Military District, in 1946.

-6th Guards Army headquarters moved from Siauliai to Riga in February 1946.
+6th Guards Army headquarters moved from Šiauliai to Riga in February 1946.

 Composition

 The division's first formation included the following units.